ThePhilgrim/trans-calc/README.md

 If you would like to see a specific feature, please create an issue.

+## How to use Trans-Calc

+1. Clone the repository with `git clone https://github.com/ThePhilgrim/trans-calc`.
+2. Install the necessary dependencies with `pip install -r requirements.txt` (if you want to do this in a virtual environment, see step two [below](https://github.com/ThePhilgrim/trans-calc#for-developers))

 ## For developers

 If you would like to contribute to Trans-Calc, thank you!
 You are most welcome to do so.